keeps/roda-in/README.md

 - Mac OS X El Capitan
 - Ubuntu Desktop 14

-To use RODA-In you must have [Java 8](https://www.java.com/en/download/) installed in your operating system.
+To use RODA-In you must have Java 8 installed in your operating system.
 Go ahead, download Java and install it in your system before downloading RODA-in.

+Java 8 can be downloaded [here](https://www.java.com/en/download/).

 ## Download and run